godmodelabs/dexter/README.md

 ```

-The example branch uses [Mustache] to show one of many possible and easy solutions.
+The examples use [Mustache] to show one of many possible and easy solutions.

 ### States
 One of the key features of DX is the native integration of [Simple State Manager] for responsive JavaScript execution